 On 4 January, Prime Minister Boris Johnson announced a national lockdown for England, including the closure of all schools.
 On 22 February, he laid out a new four-step framework for lifting the lockdown.
-On the first of the milestones he laid out, 8 March, schools reopened and permission to meet one other member of another household outdoors for recreation was added (previously such meetings were only allowed for exercise).
+On the first of the milestones he laid out, 8 March, schools re-opened and permission to meet one other member of another household outdoors for recreation was added (previously such meetings were only allowed for exercise).
 On 29 March, there was a further relaxation in outdoor restrictions, allowing outdoor gatherings of up to six people.
 The second step, implemented on 12 April, saw hairdressers and gyms reopen, and pub and restaurants allowed to serve customers outdoors (including selling alcohol without food).

 The remaining steps will depend on progress made against four targets relating to the spread of COVID-19 and success of vaccinations.
 The third (no earlier than 17 May) would reopen indoor food and drink service, and see theatres and sports stadia reopened.
 And the fourth (no earlier than 21 June) would see the government aim to "remove all legal limits on social contact", including opening nightclubs.
-There will no longer be a tiered approach, with all regions of England seeing rules change in the same way at the same time.
+There will no longer be a tiered approach with rules in all regions of England seeing rules change in the same way at the same time.
 It is not clear that life will quite return to normal, even if the timetable goes to plan: the government is apparently considering using COVID-19 certification (or 'vaccine passports') to allow people access to certain places, while media reports suggest some government advisers want mask wearing and social distancing to continue (The Times, 6 April 2021).
 For the rest of the UK, schools have begun to reopen, but plans for further lifting of restrictions vary by country.
-In Scotland, hairdressers and some retailers reopened on 5 April, and hospitality and gyms on 26 April, with further easing pencilled in for 17 May and 7 June.
-In Wales, the government now allows outdoor hospitality and indoor service is set to resume on 17 May.
-In Northem Ireland, hairdressers have been able to reopen since 23 April and non-essential retail and outdoor hospitality since 30 April, with further pencilled in for 24 May.
+In Scotland, hairdressers and some retailers reopened on 5 April, and hospitality and gyms will reopen on 26 April, with further easing pencilled in for 17 May and 7 June.
+In Wales the government now allows outdoor hospitality but has not named a date for restoring indoor service.
+In Northern Ireland, hairdressers can reopen from 23 April and non-essential retail and outdoor hospitality a week later, with indoor service pencilled in for 24 May.